Hot Take: Geneva Watch Days Louis Moinet

 Hot take: Louis Moinet was running a competition for visitors to win a watch.
 That’s one heck of a giveaway (word on the street was that the watch would have normally retailed for 40k).
 That’s a pretty big investment for the brand to have made, but — wow — was it exhilarating.
 You can imagine whoever wins that watch will become a tireless ambassador for the brand.
 It doesn’t even matter if they like the watch or not.
 That’s just an awesome play by the brand — much respect.

 Aside from the excitement surrounding that soon-to-be-made draw (which actually used Wonka-style Golden Tickets), the best piece to my eyes was a space-themed watch that saw four “vessels” overlap one another 18 times per hour as they zoomed around the dial.
-You’ll need a ladder to get from the case back to the apex of the sapphire conservatory that houses this intergalactic merry-go-round, but it’s the kind of can-do craftsmanship that just makes you like.
+You’ll need a ladder to get from the case back to the apex of the sapphire conservatory that houses this intergalactic merry-go-round, but it’s the kind of can-do craftsmanship that just makes you smile.
 Bravo, JMS.
 You knocked this one out of the park.

 In-depth reviews of the pieces seen during the fair will follow.
 Feel free to comment below with your initial takeaways of new releases, the event format, and anything you’d like us to focus on or explore further.